jamestalmage/tang/Readme.md

 // Finally - I can start writing tests!!
 ```

+All those `beforeEach` statements start to add up as your test count grows.
+They clutter the top of all your test files, and distract from what's important.

-ng-test-utils offers a better way:
+ng-test-utils seeks to offer a better way:

 ```javascript
 module('myModule');